rays/OSync/README.markdown

 #### Attachments ####

-* uid: Unique ID for this attachment
+* uuid: Unique ID for this attachment
 * filename: Allows you to specify a specific name for this file _(Optional)_
 * uri: URI location of where to find this attachment
 * pub_date: Date item was first published in [ISO 8601](http://en.wikipedia.org/wiki/ISO-8601) format example: 2009-08-05T11:17Z